-The “Window of Shanghai” is a cultural exchange project based on book donations to overseas readers.
+Since the new library of Shanghai Library was put into use, it has witnessed active cooperation relationships with libraries around the world and extensive book mutual donations.
 Initiated in 2002 by the Shanghai Library, the “Window of Shanghai”, as an integral part of the "China Book International"(CBI), aims to introduce the Chinese culture and to promote the Chinese civilization and the charms of Shanghai by providing the overseas readers with more latest Chinese publications.
-Nowadays it grows into a project worldwide to have people’s interest get closer to library activities and enrich exchange in general and the Shanghai Library activities in particular, helping to strengthen the cultural bridges between all the nations that take part.
+By donating domestically published books to overseas libraries and collection organizations, it grows into a project worldwide to introduce Chinese history and culture to overseas readers in an all-round way, helping to publicize China's long-standing civilization and culture, and new progress since the reform and opening up.

 The "Window of Shanghai" was orchestrated to make up for the insufficiency of Chinese language holdings in overseas libraries, and to provide overseas readers with more access to the latest Chinese publications.
 As feedbacks reveal, these donations have helped strengthen the bonds between overseas Chinese and their motherland, while assisting foreign readers to cultivate a better understanding of China and its culture.
 The expressed hopes for more Chinese reading materials in foreign lands is also contributive to the popularity of these gift books, whose arrival have timely met the local demands to learn the language and to explore the culture.